abelsonlive/particle/docs/config.rst

 Database
 --------------

-The data is stored in ``redis`` as a sorted set in which the keys are resolved article urls, the rank is the bucketed timestamp, and the value is a json string, with the key as the data source and the value as the data associated with that event.
+The data is stored in ``redis`` as a sorted set in which the keys are resolved article urls, the rank is the bucketed timestamp, and the value is a json string, with the key of the string signifying the data source and the value connoting the data associated with that event.
 This means you can quickly get all the events (or just a specific set of events) for a url at a particular time, within a set timerange, or across the entire span of the data without doing any joins.

 Read more about how to access the data in the `API documentation <web-api.html>`_.